Welcome to Jessie Bakes Classic Cakes Part 3

 - Pour the mixed wet ingredients into the dry and mix together until combined.

 - Add the grated carrot and chopped walnuts and fold into the mixture.

 - Divide the mixture evenly between the cake tins and bake for 30-35 minutes until risen, golden on top and a toothpick inserted in the middle of the cake comes out clean.

-- Leave to cool for 15 minutes in the baking tin, before turning out onto a wire rack and cooling completely.
+- Leave to cool for 20 minutes in the baking tins, then transfer onto a wire rack and leave to cool completely.

-- Beat the salted butter until really soft and pale in colour.
+- Beat the butter until really soft and pale in colour.

-- Sift the icing sugar into the bowl and beat until smooth.
+- Sift in half the icing sugar and beat until smooth.

 Assemble the cake

-- Place the second cake on top and lightly press down to sandwich the layers together.
+- Place the second carrot cake on top and lightly press down to sandwich the cake layers together.

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 I only recommend products that I know, trust and love!